Edit Blog Post

 If you have a burning desire for baby alpaca products this is your place, it's all they seem to sell.

-the lost city of the Incas, Macchu Picchu (cue Indiana Jones theme!).
+city of the Incas, Macchu Picchu (cue Indiana Jones theme!).
 Another early start and we caught the train to MP and headed off down the scared valley.
 The region around Cuzco is very fertile and we passed many farms as the train went down the valley, at one point it is too steep and the train had to go downhill through a series of clever switchbacks.
 The scenery began to changes as the train went further in to the valley and as we reached the town of Ollayantayambo the mountains dominated the valley.
 Here is where the hikers start the Inca trail but the train was a little more relaxed.
 By the time we arrived at MP we were deep in the cloud forest and it was feeling a lot warmer and a short bus ride up the hill and the impressive city came in to view.
 Situated precariously on the top of the mountain the place did not disappoint, yet again a head for heights is a handy thing to have as it has some very steep cliff edges on both sides.
-After ditching our tour group we took a walk around to the Inca bridge where
+After ditching our tour group we took a walk around to the Inca bridge where you have

 In the shadow of the angry mountains

 Plaza de Armas, Arequipa, with the beautiful Misti volcano quietly brooding away in the background

 to sign in an out since someone had an unfortunate fall off it a few years ago and then took at look at the Inca trail where the treks come in.
 Walking around all the buildings was incredible, they were such good builders and then when you think of the location it is even more impressive, I’ll let the pictures do the talking on this one.
 The way home wasn’t so great as the train was delayed for an hour but after serving dinner the staff disappeared behind a curtain and then suddenly started a fashion show which was most amusing, especially as the guy didn’t really look like he was enjoying his role as a supermodel.